 - Is there anything I need to do now?

-When will the SQE start?
+When did the SQE start?

 How will the SQE change the process to become a solicitor?

-The current process:
+The previous process:

 - Qualifying law degree or a law conversion course